-Collaborating with MAT Connect to provide direct services at release to link individuals to MAT services in the community.
-4 Create MH Modules and additional MH housing for step-dov vn beds for male and female inmates.
-Current Status: COMPLETED (JUN 2024) % Completed Mental health housing in Module K (females) and Module M 100% (males) has been completed.
+4 Create MH Modules and additional MH housing for step-dow and female inmates. vn beds for male Current Status: COMPLETED (JUN 2024) % Completed Mental health housing in Module K (females) and Module M 100% (males) has been completed.
 Located within Module K are Owner 15 beds for females that will be designated LPS.
 OCSD Mental health housing in Module L has been completed.
 (III.1.8) Located within this module are 30 beds that will be designated LPS.
-5 been stabilized from MH programs and substance use disor der into the created MH Modules and step-down beds.
-Current Status: COMPLETED (DEC 2023) % Completed Step-down care is being provided to individuals who are 100% incarcerated.
-Owner A step-down unit was also established at the Theo Lacy HCA-CHS facility which was not initially planned but continues the (III.1.8) overarching plan.
+5 Develop and implement a plan to place male and female inm nates who have been stabilized from MH programs and substance use disor dar into the 100011 01011111 der milo me created MH Modules and step-down beds. der into the . - % Completed created MH Modules and step-down beds. created MH Modules and step-down beds.
+Current Status: COMPLETED (DEC 2023) % Completed created MH Modules and step-down beds.
+Current Status: COMPLETED (DEC 2023) • Step-down care is being provided to individuals who are % Completed 100% created MH Modules and step-down beds.
+Current Status: COMPLETED (DEC 2023) • Step-down care is being provided to individuals who are incarcerated. % Completed 100% Owner

-B. Implement Enhanced Programming at New Musick Jail Facility

-Purpose: To ensure enhanced programming for individuals housed at the James A. Musick Jail facility when the new jail facility begins operations.
+B. Implement Enhanced Programming at New Musick Jail FacilityPurpose: To ensure enhanced programming for individuals housed at the James A. Musick Jail facility when the new jail facility begins operations.

-By June 2023 1 Establish the plan for new treatment space at the newly confacility for inmates with MH, SUD, or co-occurring disorders Current Status: COMPLETED (JUNE 2024) % Completed Planning meetings are continuing with OCSD and BHS to 100% work through tentative program plan for inmates with MH, Owner SUD, or co-occurring disorders.
-CHS is working with Inmate HCA-CHS Programs to coordinate programming and finalize a (III.1.12) comprehensive group schedule.
-Finalization of plans are being coordinated with the delayed opening of the Musick facility.
+By June 2023 1 Establish the plan for new treatment space at the newly con facility for inmates with MH, SUD, or co-occurring disorders Current Status: COMPLETED (JUNE 2024) % Completed Planning meetings are continuing with OCSD and BHS to 100% work through tentative program plan for inmates with MH, Owner SUD, or co-occurring disorders.
+CHS is working with Inmate HCA-CHS Programs to coordinate programming and finalize a (III.1.12) comprehensive group schedule. , Finalization of plans are being coordinated with the delayed opening of the Musick facility.
 Curriculum is being developed for target groups.
 Staffing needs and work schedules have been identified to ensure coverage during the development of the program.
-By June 2024 2 Analyze and increase OCSD staffing levels, if needed, at the constructed Musick facility to provide security for MH and S Current Status: COMPLETED (JUN 2024) % Completed Initial planning meetings for programming and treatment 100% took place in Fall 2022.
-Owner OCSD
+By June 2024 2 Analyze and increase OCSD staffing levels, if needed, at the constructed Musick facility to provide security for MH and S SUD programs.
+Current Status: COMPLETED (JUN 2024) % Completed Initial planning meetings for programming and treatment 100% took place in Fall 2022.
+Owner Meetings continue to take place between Correctional OCSD Programs, Correctional Health Services and Security Staff.
+(III.1.11) The teams have decided to use a phased approach when ( ) implementing the programs at Musick.

-Meetings continue to take place between Correctional Programs, Correctional Health Services and Security Staff.
-(III.1.11) The teams have decided to use a phased approach when implementing the programs at Musick.
-Programs are being enhanced because of the facility layout and direct supervision being provided by security staff allowing for more individuals to access programs and counseling services.
-Staffing needs have been identified, and certificate of occupancy is anticipated in July 2024.
+- Programs are being enhanced because of the facility layout and direct supervision being provided by security staff allowing for more individuals to access programs and counseling services. - Staffing needs have been identified, and certificate of occupancy is anticipated in July 2024.